theflorr/blockblast-bot/README.md

 - Python 3
 - An Android phone with Wireless debugging enabled, connected via ADB
 - Packages: `opencv-python`, `numpy`, `scrcpy-client`
+- Windows (This is not supported for linux, nor mac fuck you guys)

 ## Running it